iocss/crossass/README.md

 However, it's bad for the eyes and it might also cause CSS specificity-related issue near the future for the `.nav--global .nav--global__menu`.

-By using `@at-root` and local variable, this issue can also be solved.
+By using `@at-root` inside the child selector, this issue can also be solved.

 SCSS:
 ```scss